 Ongoing physiotherapy strengthens the muscles and improves the range of motion in the affected foot.

-Customised orthotic devices, like braces, are used to maintain the corrected position of the foot.
+Customised orthotic devices, like braces, are used to maintain the correct position of the foot.

 Early intervention is crucial for correcting clubfoot effectively.
 Parents should consult an orthopaedic doctor if they notice: